hidecode221b/Radia_MPW/Python/readme.md

+All the files should be located in the same folder as radia.so under env/radia_python folder.

 MPW.py: The main file to run the Python code, and the supplementary file are required as described below.

 Radia_Ex03r.ipynb: Jupyter notebook on Sirepo server